Legal Studies

 Upon completion of this course, the student will be able to:

-- identify fundamental aspects of bankruptcy.
+- identify and describe fundamental aspects of bankruptcy law and procedure.

 LA 368 Workers' Compensation Law